 Elective Modules offer a tutorial-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
 They involve eight hours of instruction that may be organised in different formats.
 Each student has the opportunity to identify elective modules of particular interest, though there is a selection process for these electives through committee at the start of term.
 As such, the teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.

-Fuller details of our current range of electives are contained in our elective handbook.
+Fuller details of our current range of electives are available from the Course Director.
 The portfolio of electives on offer may change from year to year.

 Electives currently offered are listed below: